DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 In all cases, implementation matters are further complicated by the fact that the percent character ("%") is used in URLs for percent-encoding.
-While each proposal offered a different resolution to this encoding issues, all of them have significant downsides.
+While each proposal offered a different resolution to this encoding issues, all of them have significant downsides ranging from poor usability to ambiguous inputs.

 Regardless of which specific mechanism is used to encode zone identifiers in URIs, the complexity of Web browsers and widespread use of Origins make it impossible to implement zone identifiers without large engineering efforts.

-Seperately, the proposal in {{DRAFT-ZONE-UI}} would require querying the user from many distinct browser components to determine the correct zone identifier to use.
+Separately, the proposal in {{DRAFT-ZONE-UI}} would require querying the user from many distinct browser components to determine the correct zone identifier to use.
 That is particularly difficult to implement in multi-process browser architectures.
 It would also confuse the user when they receive a popup for a